-Since no two people have the same structure, let alone movement patterns, history of injuries, etc. We find ourselves subject to the very movement habits we’ve learned and continue to practice.
+Since no two people have the same structure, let alone movement patterns, history of injuries, etc. We find ourselves subject to the very movement habits we’ve learned and continue to do.

-Without changing those patterns, you can just run yourself into the ground.
+Without changing those patterns, the brain atrophies where we can unknowingly run ourself into the ground.

-Somatic Exercises work with your brain since your brain thrives on novelty.
-It’s in this novelty that we approach this system of movement with differentiation or diversification of your movement portfolio.
+Since your brain thrives on novelty.
+We approach this (somatics) system of movement with differentiation or diversification of your movement portfolio.

-If you think of movement as a system, your brain needs different stimulus until it finally integrates the work or explorations of your movement into a more cohesive movement system which can be changed or updated at any age.
+If you think of movement as a system.
+The brain needs different stimulus until it finally integrates different movement into a more cohesive movement syste.

 Think About This